ERGA-consortium/BGE-SIB_Case_studies/University_College_Dublin-Trifolium_dubium/README.md

 - `directories.sh` - Defines project directories and locations of project-related files
 - `containers.sh` - Defines singularity containers used
 - `general.sh` - Defines runtime parameters, e.g. threads, memory, singularity run settings
 - `samplesheet.csv` - Defines TRIDUBIRE sample information.
-Used by SRA tools to download read files and throughout as a reference through which to loop through samples.
+Used by SRA tools to download read files and throughout as a reference through which to loop through samples

 ## Environment requirements and set-up
 ```bash